Professor by special appointment of Low Saxon / Groningen Language and Culture

 Center for Groningen Language and Culture

 Martijn Wieling is Professor by special appointment of Low Saxon / Groningen Language and Culture at the Center for Groningen Language and Culture and an Associate Professor (UHD1) at the University of Groningen.
 His research focuses on investigating language variation and change quantitatively, with a specific focus on the Low Saxon language.
 He uses both large digital corpora of text and speech, as well as experimental approaches to assess differences in the movement of the tongue and lips during speech.
 More information about the research conducted in his group can be found on the website of the Speech Lab Groningen.
-Since 2019, he is a member of the Global Young Academy.

 Center for Groningen Language and Culture